 As you can see, there are various points to consider when selecting a business structure.
 Many entrepreneurs start out with an LLC and switch later to an S Corp.
 Read more here about when you should to convert from LLC to S Corp.

 We offer services to set up a tax-efficient business structure and prepare business tax filings.
 Learn more about our services and pricing here.
-If you need help to determine the best legal structure for your small business, please set up a free consultation.
+If you need help to determine the best legal structure for your small business, please set up a consultation.

 Photo Credit: Photo by Reynermedia